High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 It could be that Google Analytics is set up incorrectly.

-If your website is showing 10% bounce, don’t rejoice, something is wrong, Analytics may be in twice.
+If your website is showing a 10% bounce, don’t rejoice, something is wrong, Analytics may be in twice.
 I don’t care how good the stats look.
 Incorrect data isn’t helpful to anyone!

 Bounce Rate Offender 2: Landing Pages Or Single Page Site